jmcnamara/XlsxWriter/dev/docs/source/chartsheet.rst

     chartsheet.set_tab_color('#FF9900')

-The :func:`set_zoom()` method can be used to modify the displayed size of the chart.
+The :func:`set_zoom_to_fit()` method only has an effect for chartsheets.
+It ensures that a chartsheet is zoomed automatically by Excel to fit the screen even when the window is resized.

 Chartsheet Example